 Your task is to write a program, that will find the minimal cost of the travel between two given stations.

-1 ≤ C1 < C2 < C3 ≤ 109) in the specified order with one space between.
-The second line contains the amount of stations N (2 ≤ N ≤ 10000).
-The third line contains two different integers separated by space.
+1 ≤ C1 < C2 < C3 ≤ 109).
+The second line contains an integer N that is the amount of stations (2 ≤ N ≤ 10000).
+The third line contains two different integers.
 They represent serial numbers of stations, the travel between which must be paid.
-Next N−1 lines contain distances from the first station (“Yekaterinburg”) on the railway line to others.
+Next N − 1 lines contain distances from the first station (“Yekaterinburg”) on the railway line to others.
 These distances are given as different positive integers and are arranged in the ascending order.
 The distance from “Yekaterinburg” to “Sverdlovsk” does not exceed 109.
 The distance between any neighboring stations does not exceed L3.
 The minimal travel cost between two given stations will not exceed 109.

 3 6 8 20 30 40